Ending2015a/unstable_baselines/README.md

 ### Done

-Modify the code to fit your needs, or you can run the sample code.
+Modify the code to fit your needs, or you can run demo code.
 (Please see README in each algo folder)

 ## Algorithms